Record temps posted amid Southwest heatwave

 The temperatures forecast for Chicago the rest of the week are in the high 90s.

 Heat is part of the normal routine of summertime in the desert, but weather forecasters say that doesn’t mean people should feel at ease.
-Excessive heat causes more deaths in the U.S. than other weather-related disasters, including hurricanes, floods and tornadoes combined.
+Excessive heat causes more deaths in the U.S. than all other weather-related disasters — including hurricanes, floods and tornadoes — combined.

 Scientists say more frequent and intense heat waves are likely in the future because of climate change and deepening drought.